clntsf/halloween_lights/README.md

 1. Firstly, we delegated roles in the group, which were as follows:

-    - I (Colin) would be focusing on the LED strip's output
+    - I (Colin) would be focusing on the LED strip's output and the artefact's decay timer mechanism
     - Javkhlan would focus on sound input/output using the microbit's microphone and speakers
     - Faouzi would focus on the media required for the project (LED color/transition, outputted sound, etc.)